What is a Dietitian?

 How did you work in the US?

 Moving to the US and working as a Dietitian was one of the best decisions I made.
 I am a dual-citizen therefore visa issues were not applicable but I know recent graduates are eligible for year-long working visas.
 In order to a registered dietitian (RD) in the US, students must complete an undergraduate or postgraduate dietetic program as well as a supervised unpaid internship.
 From what I hear internships are very competitive and can often be very costly.
-People couldn't believe that my program and placement was funded by NHS and therefore free for me!
 Before moving to the US, I was registered with the HPC in the UK and in the process of registering with INDI.
 To transfer my registration, I needed to get my qualifications verified as well as complete the RD exam.
 The process of getting my qualifications verified was relatively easy and the CDR were very helpful.
 The exam itself was a little more stressful as the US dietetic programs cover food business and food industry in more detail than typical UK/Irish dietetic programs.
 I purchased a study guide online and dedicated 2 months to studying before taking it.
 Once I passed I was eligible to join the Academy of Nutrition and Dietetics.

 Where do you work now?